tremor-rs/tremor-www/community/governance/Contributing.md

 All pull requests are reviewed by another person.

-If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description.
+If you want to request that a specific person reviews your pull request, you can tag them in the pull request description or in comments.
  For example, [Darach Ennis][darach] usually reviews documentation changes.
 So if you were to make a documentation change, add

-    r? @darach
+    @darach

 to the end of the pull request description.
 This is entirely optional.
+If you have no preference we aim to go through pull requests quickly.

-After someone has reviewed your pull request, they will leave an annotation on the pull request with an `r+`.
-It will look something like this:
+After someone has reviewed your pull request, they will approve the pull request - leaving a comment so that you are notified - or some changes may be requested.

-    r+
+For example - tremor uses pedantic lint checks and obeys the rust formatting tool.
+Our CI/CD system runs automated checks that cover these and other things so we require these checks to go green and to pass.
+Sometimes it takes a few tweaks before they go green and this is ok.
+We sometimes forget too - this is why we have the checks automated!

-Once your merge request is approved it will enter the merge queue
+Once your merge request is approved it will enter the merge queue.

 [darach]: https://github.com/darach